Preamble

 1.5.

-owner is responsible for choosing a city in which to locate their team and a
+for choosing a city in which to locate their team and a nickname.

 1.5.1.

-made during the offseason with permission from the Commissioner; this
+offseason with permission from the Commissioner; this permission shall be

-permission shall be granted provided that the proposed name is not obscene,
+granted provided that the proposed name is not obscene, offensive, or

 1.6.